osic/ref-impl/documents/osic-docs/index.rst

 The scenario for the following document assumes you have a number of bare metal servers and want to build your own cloud on top of them.

-This document recommends provisioning your bare metal servers with your chosen operating system (OS).
-We recommend using a Linux OS if you later want to use an Open Source platform to build your cloud.
+We recommend provisioning your bare metal servers with your chosen operating system (OS) and using a Linux OS if you later want to use an Open Source platform to build your cloud.

 In a production deployment, the process of deploying all